Do you have issues with the loading speed of your website, or maybe you are running out of website hosting space?

-At Smartfish our base plan starts with 150GB of space.
+At Smartfish our base website hosting plan starts with 150GB of space.
 So this ensures that you’ll pretty much never run out of hosting space, even if you decide to load large product catalogues or videos.

-However some of the less professional hosting solutions will charge you a premium for plans as small as 500MB, which to me is criminal.
+However some of the less professional web hosting solutions will charge you a premium for plans as small as 500MB, which to me is criminal.
 Even Google Drive gives you 15GB of space for free!

 So avoid these hosting services at all costs and ensure you have plenty of hosting space and bandwidth available from the start so you don’t run into any problems later on and have to change providers or pay another premium to upgrade.